TomasHubelbauer/track-maker/readme.md

 tracks and get soldered together and connected to a barrel jack a wall charger can be plugged in to make the logo light.

+## Development

+When in development, I use this application off a file opened in Firefox through the `file:` protocol.
+This would ordinarily pose issues with CORS and ESM, so I turn the Firefox setting `security.fileuri.strict_origin_policy` off.
+It can be toggled in `about:config`. **Note:** This will disable CORS for all `file:` protocol files, so do not disable this and open file you don't trust in Firefox.
+Ideally, only ever open your own files in Firefox over the `file` protocol.

 ## To-Do

 ### Implement arc between two points by specifying radius and flip